 In this way, the cross does have a substitutionary nature.
 But the nation Israel (with Christ as their head) bears the sin of humanity (the power of sin, not as in moral failures), which the Torah gathered up in the people and which God condemned.
 Israel dies in place of the world to free them from the power of sin.

 I suppose Wright’s atonement mechanism makes partial sense of the purpose of Israel under the Torah and how Christ’s death abolishes sin.
 At the same time, his mechanism relies on a definition of sin which is uncertain.
 Paul certainly defines sin as a powerful force, but that does not mean that sin cannot also be a moral failure.
-It can be both. the Bible seems to clearly articular that God the Father does punish the Son in our place, not merely the condemn the power of sin in Jesus’ sinful flesh.
+It can be both.
+The Bible seems to clearly articulate that God the Father does punish the Son in our place, not merely condemning the power of sin in Jesus’ sinful flesh.